AdrianGanter/Portfolio/SEOC/README.md

 - Enhanced **safety and wellbeing** of personnel and residents across 9 villages
 - Strengthened **operational coordination and communication** across WAIO

----

-## Why This Matters for Cybersecurity

-This experience directly translates to cybersecurity operations, particularly in:

-- Security Operations Center (**SOC**) environments
-- Incident detection and response workflows
-- Threat monitoring and escalation
-- Log analysis and investigative processes
-- High-pressure decision-making environments

-SEOC represents a **physical security equivalent of a SOC**, requiring the same discipline, awareness, and analytical thinking used in cyber defence.

----